 I found the images on several public domain image sites, but after doing a bit of searching, I managed to trace them back to your web site.
 I would very much like to make a deck of cards using these suit symbols.

+We messaged and agreed it would be a hoot for him to produce and market the 6-suited deck.
 Scott developed the design of the card faces, the pattern for the backs, the face cards, some intro and info cards, and the box.
 SHP Games produced, printed, and marketed Deck6 in the summer of 2016.

 An earlier failed attempt